skincell/auto-traversal/README.md

 ## Description
 Auto-movement which can be hopefully strapped to games.

+## Installation
+To set up the environment, all you need to do is run: pip install -r requirements.txt

+This requires that the user has a version of python with pip installed.

 ## Purpose
 The purpose of this software is to add auto-traversal to games that do not already have it.